ronen567/just-the-docs/docs/linear gradient descent backuo.md

 ![Approximation Surface](../assets/images/gradient_descent/cost_function_2d.png)

+### Findinding the coefficients - Gradient Descent

-We are looking for the predictor's coefficents which minimize the cost function.
-The cost function is minimal just at the point where the first derivative is 0.
+Having the Cost function formula in hand, we can continure to our next goal: finding the set of coefficents which minimize it.
+Obviously, the point at which the Cost function is minimal, is the point where first derivative is 0.
-Gradient Descent algorithm will do the job!
+Gradient Descent algorithm will calculate the coeffcients at that point!
 Here's the algorithm's formula:

 #### Eq.
 5: Gradient Descent
-a:  Gradient Descent with gradient to the \\(w_j\\) direction:
+a: For \\(w_j\\) j=1:n:
 $$w_j:=w_j-\alpha \frac{\partial J(b,w) }{\partial w_j}$$

 b.
-Gradient Descent with gradient to the {b} direction:
+For the constant coefficient \(({b}\\):
 $$b:=b-\alpha \frac{\partial J(b,w) }{\partial b}$$

 Eq.
 5 describes an iterative algorithm, which should run in paralel for all the n+1 variables, i.e. b and  \\(w_j\\) j=1:n.